Mordor in the Court

 Sometimes the person you love a lot has

-And when you are feeling that, Part of the deal of being a life partner is letting that feeling pass through and remembering that when it is gone, both you and your loving spouse who's a whole human being in his own right will remain,
+And when you are feeling that, part of the deal of being a life partner is letting that feeling pass through you and remembering that when it is gone, both you and your loving spouse is a whole human being in his own right will remain,

-even if he's dressed momentarily as a hobbit.
+even if he's dressed momentarily as a hobbit marie you said

-Marie, you said something that, well, you frankly accused me of being crooked by suggesting that I had made up my mind before I came into this case,
+something that well you frankly accused me of being crooked by suggesting that i had made up my mind before i came into this case

-that I was bought and paid for by Big Tolkien,
+that i had um that that i was bought and paid for by big tolkien

 And you're like, I know that you and Jesse would go to it because you're both nondescript or whatever horrible thing you said.